 Myra Ancient City

-The archaeological site of Myra Ancient City is now mostly known for its impressive Lycian-style tombs.
-It can easily be reached in about 15 minutes on foot from central Demre.
+The archaeological site of Myra Ancient City is now mostly known for its impressive Lycian-style tombs, and it can easily be reached in about 15 minutes on foot from central Demre.

 Myra’s history is similar to that of neighboring cities.
 It was conquered by the Persians, then Alexander the Great and later the Seleucids.
 Though it was later annexed by Rome, the Lycian League maintained a great deal of autonomy for centuries.